Group Entrepreneurship Capital Program

 Eligible expenses

-- Land acquisition costs for new building construction projects.
+- Land acquisition costs (for building construction projects).

-- Professional fees (architecture, engineering, surveying, notary, or specialized firms for asbestos and material inspection).
+- Professional fees (e.g., architecture, engineering, surveying, notarial services, specialized firms for asbestos and materials control).

 Eligible geographic areas